 The candidate will be provided with a starting point for research into a particular family surname over a period of three hours in a library or record office environment.
 The Candidate may use whatever sources are available to gather information based on the subject; additional information, relevant to the task, may be issued to the candidate by examination staff during the assignment.

 A further period of two and a half hours will be allowed for the production of a drop-line pedigree tree and to answer a short question paper.

 Candidates will be expected to have a thorough grasp of the topics covered by this Syllabus of Study and to be knowledgeable in heraldry as well as in genealogy and its applications to historical studies, demography, intestate succession and research overseas.

-Those candidates who satisfy the examining board by achieving at least 60% in each of these three Assignments, and who have obtained the Higher Certificate in Genealogy, will have demonstrated their ability to extract information from original documentation and to compile it into an accurate pedigree supplemented with a clear explanation of the evidence used to produce it.
+Those candidates who satisfy the examining board by achieving at least 60% in each of these three Assignments, and who have obtained the Higher Certificate in Genealogy or the Strathclyde Postgraduate Certificate in Genealogical, Palaeographic and Heraldry Studies, will have demonstrated their ability to extract information from original documentation and to compile it into an accurate pedigree supplemented with a clear explanation of the evidence used to produce it.
 They will also have a sound knowledge of the basic genealogical sources used in research.
 A successful candidate who has achieved these levels will be awarded the Diploma in Genealogy, and will be one who may properly and confidently practise as a professional genealogist.

-For details of the fees for enroling for the examination please contact email@example.com
+For details of the fees for enrolling for the examination please contact email@example.com